Scourge: Description

 A scourge (flagrum; diminutive: flagellum) consists of a rope with metal balls, bones, and metal spikes.

 History

 Symbol of Osiris

 The scourge, or flail, and the crook are the two symbols of power and domination depicted in the hands of Osiris in Egyptian monuments.
 The shape of the flail or scourge is unchanged throughout history.
 However, when a scourge is described as a 'flail' as depicted in Egyptian mythology, it may be referring to use as an agricultural instrument.
 A flail's intended use was to thresh wheat, not to implement corporal punishment.
+However, it is now speculated to have been neither a whip nor a flail, but instead to be a symbolic representation of a device for collecting labdanum.

 Use by the priests of Cybele

 The priests of Cybele scourged themselves and others.
 Such stripes were considered sacred.